 - Voter Notification Card

 Once you have registered to vote you will receive a voter notification card that is proof that you are a registered voter.
 Upon receipt of your card please verify the information on the card to make sure it is correct.
 If it is not correct please contact our office.

-- Sample Ballot Booklet
+- County Voter Information Guide and Sample Ballot

 - State Voter Information Guide

 Prior to each statewide election every household is mailed a Voter Information Guide from the California Secretary of State.
 The guide provides information on statewide candidates and propositions.
 It is also available online at the www.sos.ca.gov.